 - Light Light Black (T8509)

 Driver installation and setup was straightforward in Windows and the Mac OS.
-We used the included CD for Windows and had to download the drivers for Mac from Epson's website.
+We used the included CD driver for Windows and had to download the drivers for Mac from Epson's website.
 The installation included drivers, utilities, and a link to the P800 online user guide.

 Hidden Photo Software Awaits!